 Q: How did you come up with the idea of starting your own business?

 A: My sister’s roommate was an insurance agent, and she recommended that I start my own business.
 I started working out of her office, and the company grew there.
-I love my work and e,njoy helping people, so it is perfect for me.
+I love my work and enjoy helping people, which is perfect.

 Q: How did you decide which type of business would suit you best?